-1.18.4 Telephoned Reports
+1.23.4 Telephoned Reports

 If indicated on the request form and/or if the results meet the individual laboratory phoning criteria, the results will be phoned to either the clinician or the location provided a contact number is given.
 For this reason, it is very important that the requesting clinician records their bleep number or contact number on the request form to ensure that results can be phoned to a member of the patient's medical team without delay.
 For external Service Users, provision of an emergency contact number is essential to ensure timely communication of a critical test result.
+The current listing of departmental critical alert values are available on https://saolta.ie/wards/pathology-laboratory-department-0.